fireproof-storage/fp-website/documentation/use-fireproof.md

   }

-  // render the document with a click handler to update it return <pre onclick={updateFn}>JSON.stringify(doc)</pre>
+  // render the document with a click handler to update it return <pre onclick={updateFn}>{JSON.stringify(doc)}</pre>
 }
 ```

 This should result in a tiny application that updates the document when you click it.
-In a real appliction you'd probably query an index to present eg. all of the photos in a gallery.
+In a real application you'd probably query an index to present eg. all of the photos in a gallery.

 ## Setup Functions